kauri-io/Content/IPFS 101/Installing.md

 `$ ipfs repo gc`
 `$ ipfs cat QmYBmnUzkvvLxPksYUBGHy2sqbvwskLQw5gK6whxHGcsa8`

-The first command removes the pin and when we garbage collect, it is no longer on our node.
-The file will still be available in local directory stored on our computer but we are no longer hosting it on the node.
+The first command removes the pin.
+When we garbage collect, it's removed from our node.
+The file will still be available in our local directory stored on our computer but we are no longer hosting it on the node.

 ### Connecting to the Web